 Types of Cooperatives That Send 1099-PATR Forms

 You might be surprised by how many different types of cooperatives exist.
-Here are the main players in the 1099-PATR game:
+Here are the main players:

 Agricultural Cooperatives